 Forget the madness of Marrakech, away from snake-charmers and spice sellers.

-Instead, travel with me on a former caravan route across the stunning Atlas Mountains and into the desert.
+Instead, escape with me on a former caravan route across the stunning Atlas Mountains and into the desert.

-Far-off in the distance, a nothingness with just sand swirling in the breeze, eyes blinking from the sun’s glare, as a mirage unfolds itself into a Bedouin camp.
+Far-off in the distance, a nothingness with particles of sand swirling in the breeze, eyes blinking from the sun’s glare, as a mirage unfolds itself into a Bedouin camp.

-Lawrence of Arabia’s dream-like romantic desert scenes emerge – the purity of travelling in this expansive and desolate part of the globe, where the only insignificance is you.
+Dream-like romantic desert scenes from Lawrence of Arabia emerge.
+The purity of travelling in this expansive and desolate part of the globe, where the only insignificance is you is mesmerising.